Lisa's Rival

 "Lisa's Rival" is the second episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on September 11, 1994.
+It originally aired on Fox in the United States on September 11, 1994.
 Winona Ryder guest stars as Allison Taylor, a new student at Springfield Elementary School.
 Lisa Simpson begins to feel threatened by Allison because she is smarter, younger, and a better saxophone player.
 The episode's subplot sees Homer steal a large pile of sugar from a crashed truck and sell it door-to-door.
+This episode was originally going to air as part of Season 5 but aired as a season six episode due to the 1994 Northridge earthquake.

 The episode was written by Mike Scully and directed by Mark Kirkland.
 "Lisa's Rival" was the first episode written by Scully.
 The episode was originally pitched by former writer Conan O'Brien, while the subplot was suggested by George Meyer.
 It features references to films such as The Fugitive and Scarface.
 Production of the episode was affected by the 1994 Northridge earthquake.

 Plot

-Lisa feels her status as the top student in her class is threatened when a new and exceptionally intelligent student named Allison arrives at Springfield Elementary.
-Lisa immediately befriends her since they share many traits, but she soon sees that Allison's gifts far exceed hers and begins to doubt herself.
-At a band audition, the girls stage a saxophone duel that results in Lisa passing out from overexertion twice over and thinking it was a dream both times.
-Allison wins the audition, much to Lisa's horror.

-Even the kids who used to tease Lisa for being smart started to tease Allison instead.
-Still wanting to be better friends with her, Lisa visits her house after school but is dismayed at her vast number of awards.
-She plays a word game with Allison and her father that makes her seem dim-witted.
-Their rivalry comes to a head during Springfield Elementary's annual diorama competition.
-Allison constructs a scene from "The Tell-Tale Heart", whereas Lisa exerts great effort to build a better diorama; a scene from Oliver Twist, yet an electric fan blows it from her bedroom window and destroys it.

-Bart offers to help Lisa sabotage Allison's entry so she can win the contest.
-He distracts the teachers and other students to allow Lisa to switch Allison's diorama with one featuring a cow's heart.
-When Principal Skinner discovers the cow's heart diorama, he humiliates Allison in front of the students and faculty.
-Overcome by guilt, Lisa retrieves Allison's real diorama from its hiding place under the floor.
-However, Skinner, unimpressed by both Allison and Lisa's entries, declares Ralph's collection of Star Wars figurines the winner.
-Lisa apologizes to Allison for sabotaging the contest.
-They become friends, picking up Ralph after he accidentally trips and breaks his action figures.